weaversa/sbsat/README.md

 # SBSAT
-This is the SBSAT, a tool used to solve Satisfiability problems.
+This is SBSAT, a tool used to solve Satisfiability problems.
 It is mostly defunct.